 2014 Defra creates the David Macdonald Fellowship for promising zoology graduates.

-2010 awarded CBE for services to natural sciences in the Queen’s Birthday Honours
+2010 appointed Commander of the Order of the British Empire (CBE) for services to natural sciences in the Queen’s Birthday Honours

 2009 Awarded Zoological Society of London Silver Medal for significant contribution to the field of zoology.